 Similar to Github, Gitlab is a git based repository hosting platform.
 It was launched in 2011.
 From the beginning, Gitlab wanted to distinguish itself from Github, so it created a single product for the entire DevOps lifecycle.
 In Gitlab, tools like Issue trackers, continuous integration and continuous delivery are part of the product.
 Gitlab provides a single interface to the whole DevOps cycle.
 Today, Gitlab is used by more than 100,000 organizations.
 Organizations like IBM, Sony, NASA and Alibaba are using Gitlab.

 BitBucket is another online source code hosting service.
 BitBucket was launched in 2008.
 During that time it worked only with Mercurial (a free distributed version control system), but it also has been using Git since October 2011 after being acquired by the Atlassian.
 It had its own advantages since Atlassian develops mainstream software tools like Jira, Trello and Confluence.
 Having great integration with such tools has been a great advantage for BitBucket.

 The following similarities and differences are going to be based on various functionalities across the platform.

 Now that you have understood the platforms, lets see which one suits for you and your company.

-If you are going to work only on other open source projects, GitHub would be a good choice since one can upload their own projects and it also acts like an online portfolio.
+If you are going to work only on open source projects, Github would be a good choice since one can upload their own projects and it also acts like an online portfolio.
 While GitLab can be used if you are an enterprise.
 It has free private and public repositories which doesn't restrict on the number of users.
 If you are someone who wants to host multiple repositories and work with many colleagues, then GitLab might be a good choice for you.

 BitBucket is the most popular among many organizations because of its user interface.
 It also has mercurial support.
-If you are an organization ans you want to host your project, BitBucket would be a great choice.
+If you are an organization and you want to host your project, BitBucket would be a great choice.